Architecture of Windows NT

 The Windows NT operating system family's architecture consists of two layers (user mode and kernel mode), with many different modules within both of these layers.

 The architecture of Windows NT, a line of operating systems produced and sold by Microsoft, is a layered design that consists of two main components, user mode and kernel mode.
 It is a preemptive, reentrant multitasking operating system, which has been designed to work with uniprocessor and symmetrical multiprocessor (SMP)-based computers.
 To process input/output (I/O) requests, it uses packet-driven I/O, which utilizes I/O request packets (IRPs) and asynchronous I/O. Starting with Windows XP, Microsoft began making 64-bit versions of Windows available; before this, there were only 32-bit versions of these operating systems.

 Programs and subsystems in user mode are limited in terms of what system resources they have access to, while the kernel mode has unrestricted access to the system memory and external devices.
 Kernel mode in Windows NT has full access to the hardware and system resources of the computer.
 The Windows NT kernel is a hybrid kernel; the architecture comprises a simple kernel, hardware abstraction layer (HAL), drivers, and a range of services (collectively named Executive), which all exist in kernel mode.

 User mode in Windows NT is made of subsystems capable of passing I/O requests to the appropriate kernel mode device drivers by using the I/O manager.
-The user mode layer of Windows NT is made up of the "Environment subsystems", which run applications written for many different types of operating systems, and the "Integral subsystem", which operates system-specific functions on behalf of environment subsystems.
-The kernel mode stops user mode services and applications from accessing critical areas of the operating system that they should not have access to.
+The user mode layer of Windows NT is composed by the set of subsystems that the instance of NT supports.
+User-mode applications run within an environment subsystem, which provides compatibility with an application binary interface (ABI).
+An installation of NT may support several environment subsystems simultaneously, including the preeminent Windows API and historically OS/2 and the proprietary NT POSIX ABI.
+Applications running within an environment subsystem communicate with integral subsystems to execute system-specific functions.
+The executive, which resides within kernel space, mediates communication between environment and integral subsystems.

 The Executive interfaces, with all the user mode subsystems, deal with I/O, object management, security and process management.
 The kernel sits between the hardware abstraction layer and the Executive to provide multiprocessor synchronization, thread and interrupt scheduling and dispatching, and trap handling and exception dispatching.
 The kernel is also responsible for initializing device drivers at bootup.
 Kernel mode drivers exist in three levels: highest level drivers, intermediate drivers and low-level drivers.
 Windows Driver Model (WDM) exists in the intermediate layer and was mainly designed to be binary and source compatible between Windows 98 and Windows 2000.
 The lowest level drivers are either legacy Windows NT device drivers that control a device directly or can be a plug and play (PnP) hardware bus.